raydenlim/tp/docs/UserGuide.md

 Format: `viewattendance n/STUDENT_NAME s/SESSION`

 Parameters:
-* STUDENT_NAME - The name of the person.
+* STUDENT_NAME - The name of the student.
 * SESSION - The session number.

 Examples:
-* `viewattendance` Displays the overall attendance across all people and sessions.
+* `viewattendance` Displays the overall attendance across all students and sessions.
 * `viewattendance n/Rayan` Displays Rayan’s overall attendance.
-* `viewattendance s/3` Displays all people’ attendance for the 3rd session.
+* `viewattendance s/3` Displays all students’ attendance for the 3rd session.

 ### 🔎Finding a Student: find
-Finds a person’s profile
+Finds a student’s profile

 Format: `find n/STUDENT_NAME`

 Parameters:
-* STUDENT_NAME - The name of the person you want to find.
+* STUDENT_NAME - The name of the student you want to find.

 Examples:
-* `find n/John Doe` Finds and displays the profile of people with the name “John Doe”.
+* `find n/John Doe` Finds and displays the profile of students with the name “John Doe”.
-* `find n/Jane Doe` Finds and displays the profile of people with the name “Jane Doe”.
+* `find n/Jane Doe` Finds and displays the profile of students with the name “Jane Doe”.

 ### 🥅Filtering results: filter
 Filters the results displayed on the dashboard

 Format:
 * `filter_add n/FILTER_ATTRIBUTE n/FILTER_DESCRIPTION`
 * `filter_delete n/FILTER_ATTRIBUTE n/FILTER_DESCRIPTION`

 Parameters:
 * `FILTER_ATTRIBUTE` - The filter type filter_studentScores
     * `filter_studentScores`
     * `filter_studentGrades`
 * `FILTER_DESCRIPTION` - The conditions for the filter

 Examples:
-* `filter_add n/filter_studentGrades n/A` Sets the dashboard to display people who have an “A” grade.
+* `filter_add n/filter_studentGrades n/A` Sets the dashboard to display students who have an “A” grade.
-* `Filter_add n/filter_studentScores n/>80` Sets the dashboard to show people with test scores above 80.
+* `Filter_add n/filter_studentScores n/>80` Sets the dashboard to show students with test scores above 80.

 ### 📝Adding a grade to an assignment: `addgrade`
-Adds a grade to a person’s assignment.
+Adds a grade to a student’s assignment.

 Format: `addgrade n/STUDENT_NAME a/ASSIGNMENT g/GRADE`

 Parameters:
-* STUDENT_NAME The name of the person.
+* STUDENT_NAME The name of the student.
 * ASSIGNMENT The name of the assignment.
-* GRADE The grade of the person.
+* GRADE The grade of the student.

 Examples:
 * `addgrade n/Rayson a/Functional Expressionism g/1300` adds a grade of 1300 to Rayson’s Functional Expressionism assignment.